DoTheEvo/XCPng-basics/README.md

     Takes a snapshot at schedule.
 Retention is set in the schedule section.
   * **Backup**<br>
     Snapshot of a VM and then exports to a remote location.
-    Full size every time, so lot of space, bandwith and time is used.
+    Full size every time, so lot of space, bandwidth and time is used.
   * **Delta Backup**<br>
     Incremental backups of only changes against the initial full back<br>
     [CBT](https://xen-orchestra.com/blog/xen-orchestra-5-96/)